LAST UPDATED: 1 November 2019

 You could all pitch in a few dollars, draw a name out of a hat to win a box of chocolates or another prize, and then donate the rest to an animal charity of your choice.

-There are heaps of ways to avoid the cruelty of racing and still have an awesome day on November 7th.
-So join thousands of other caring Aussies in pledging to protect horses from cruelty by never betting on a horse race and let your friends know too by sharing the image below.
+There are heaps of ways to avoid the cruelty of racing and still have an awesome day on November 5th.
+If you love horses — not horse racing — be sure to take action today by going to horsecruelty.com and letting your friends know that you'll be thinking of the horses this Melbourne Cup day by sharing the image below.
 (Maybe with an invite to your cruelty-free party?)